Contact Technology Licensing Section (TLS) at firstname.lastname@example.org for questions and assistance.

 An inventor is an individual contributing to the creative step of an invention.
 Individuals who have only performed work such as measurements are not inventors.

-A patent is a legal document establishing a priority date for a technology, method, system, or similar, which grants the assignee the right to exclusive use of that technology for a period of 20 years in the designated jurisdiction from the date of filing.
+A patent is a legal document establishing a priority date for a technology, method, system, or similar, which grants the assignee the right to exclusive use of that technology for a period of 20 years (or 25 years for drugs) in the designated jurisdiction from the date of filing.

 - Licensees pay royalties to OIST, which are distributed to inventors.

-The TLS covers the costs of the prior-art search, patent drafting, patent filing, maintenance fees, and legal consultation fees.
+OIST covers the costs of invention evaluation, patent filing and maintenance, such as prior-art search, patent drafting, patent filing, maintenance and legal consultation fees.

-The invention disclosure is an important document, listing the inventors by their full legal nanes, their respective inventive contributions to the invention, and describing the invention.
-It establishes the starting point for the process of evaluating and if appropriate filing for a patent(s).
-As an inventor careful completion of this document is in your best interest as it may be used to resolve any disputes that might arise.
+The invention disclosure is an important document, listing the inventors by their full legal names, and describing the invention and its usefulness.
+It establishes the starting point for the process of evaluating and if appropriate filing for a patent.

 The sections, General Purpose of Invention, Prior Art, Configuration, and Functions and Effects of the Invention should be completed by an inventor.
-Note that because a provisional patent application is filed materials from research proposals, draft publications and/or public talks can be used to partially complete the above sections of the disclosure.
-The full legal names of all inventors are required, and may be completed by the Unit RA, the faculty, the PI or by each individual inventor.
+Note that research proposals, draft publications and/or public talks can be used to complete the above sections of the disclosure.
+All inventors and PI must check and confirm the content, including the inventors' full legal names.

-From invention disclosure to filing of a provisional patent application (priority filing) takes from 1 to 2 weeks (refer to OISTs Patent Application Procedure PDF).
+From invention disclosure to filing of a provisional patent application, it usually takes from 4 to 8 weeks.
+Contact TLS for urgent filing.

 Yes.
-If the patent designates you an inventor you will continue to receive the agreed portion of any patent royalties that might be generated as long as OIST has your current contact details.
+The inventors will continue to receive the agreed portion of royalties that might be generated as long as OIST has your current contact details.